rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ## The disclaimer

-The library sets up a lot of the DbContext functionality, but not all of it.
+The library sets up a lot of the DbContext functionality but not all of it.
 I have built this based on my current needs.
-If you find this library useful and need additional behaviour mocked, flick me a message and I'll see what I can do.
+If you find this library useful and need additional behaviour mocked flick me a message and I'll see what I can do.